faiwer/faiwer-react/README.md

 ## Major differences

 - It renders HTML-comment for nullable nodes and some fragments.
 Why?
-It helps a lot to keep the reconcilation algorithm simple.
+It helps a lot to keep the reconciliation algorithm simple.
 Took this idea from Angular.
 - No synthetic events.
 I don't see any reason to implement them.
 - All components are memoized by default.
 Why not?
 - No custom DOM-related code.
 This library is supposed to be simple and silly.
 Whereas React-DOM lib is huge.